Ryan5453/demucs/readme.md

 demucs separate /path/to/music/folder
 ```

-**Note:** Demucs also provides a `demucs-inference` command in your enviornment.
-This is identical to the `demucs` command, but is provided for compatibility with uvx.

 ## Cog Usage

 Demucs provides a [Cog](https://github.com/replicate/cog), which allows you to easily deploy a Demucs model as a REST API.
 You can alternatively use the hosted version at [Replicate](https://replicate.com/ryan5453/demucs).